laojala/robot_docker_demo/README.md

     * Trigger tests manually.
 Input variables for a test run.
 * Reporting:
     * Store Robot Framework reports from test runs
-    * Post summary of results as comment to a commit.
-Comment is posted only to the main (master) branch.
+    * Post summary of results as a comment to a commit.
+The comment is posted only to the main (master) branch.

-In other words, separate CI server (such as Jenkins) is not needed to run Robot Framework tests.
+In other words, a separate CI server (such as Jenkins) is not needed to run Robot Framework tests.

 ### Why use Actions for CI?